Lesego Tlhabi: Coconut Kelz

 The act took off on the internet and she was noticed by conventional broadcasters: in 2018 Coconut Kelz started appearing in a regular slot on Phemelo Motene's Radio 702 weekend program and in 2019 the South African Broadcasting Corporation announced that Tlhabi would join Bongani Bingwa on a new show, Democracy Gauge.
 In May 2019 Kelz hosted a televised "election special" on BET Africa.

 Towards the end of 2019, Tlhabi published a satirical book, Coconut Kelz's Guide to Surviving This Shithole.
 Reviewer Nkosazana Dambuza wrote that, while the book may not "seem that deep", Kelz's character is a "reminder that the daily struggle of being black is far from over."

+Controversy

+In 2024 Tlhabi's name was mentioned in an investigation into monies from the National Lottery that were allegedly improperly paid to and used by a company called ProEthics.
+Tlhabi reportedly received R100,000 for participating in a panel discussion arranged by ProEthics.
+According to one news report this was "well above industry standards".
+In responding to the report, Tlhabi said that: "This is about an event I MC'd [sic] in 2021.
+The normal procedure is they contact my manager and they agree on a rate depending on my rate card, hours, and work required.
+I did the event as an MC, and that was the extent of my involvement with this company."